Associate of Roger Stone in plea talks with Mueller

 JEFFERSON CITY, Mo.
 (AP) — A conservative writer and associate of Trump confidant Roger Stone said Friday that he is in plea talks with special counsel Robert Mueller's team.

 Jerome Corsi told The Associated Press he has been negotiating a potential plea but declined to comment further.
-He said on a YouTube show last week that he expected to be charged with lying to federal investigators, though he said at the time that he was innocent of wrongdoing.
+He said on a YouTube show earlier this month that he expected to be charged with lying to federal investigators, though he said at the time that he was innocent of wrongdoing.

 Mueller's team questioned Corsi as part of an investigation into Stone's connections with WikiLeaks.
 American intelligence agencies have assessed that Russia was the source of hacked material released by WikiLeaks during the 2016 election that damaged Hillary Clinton's campaign.
 Mueller's office is trying to determine whether Stone and other associates of President Donald Trump had advance knowledge of WikiLeaks' plans.

+It's also not known if any plea by Corsi signals a new raft of charges by the special counsel or just that investigators are aggressively pursuing cases against people they believe made false statements to investigators.
+Mueller has brought such cases against four others, including former national security adviser Michael Flynn.

+In a brief phone call with the AP, Corsi declined to elaborate on the details of any plea deal or say if a court hearing had been set.

-Corsi, the former Washington bureau chief of the conspiracy theory outlet InfoWars, cooperated with the probe for about two months, turning over two computers and a cell phone and providing the FBI access to his email accounts and tweets.
+Corsi, the former Washington bureau chief of the conspiracy theory outlet InfoWars, has said he cooperated with the probe for about two months after he received a subpoena in August.
+As part of that cooperation, he turned over two computers and a cell phone and provided the FBI access to his email accounts and tweets.

-"I fully anticipate that in the next few days, I will be indicted by Mueller," he said last week, as he made a pitch for donations to his legal defense fund.
+"I fully anticipate that in the next few days, I will be indicted by Mueller," he said.

+The spokesman for the special counsel, Peter Carr, declined comment on Friday.

+Shortly after his YouTube show appearance, Corsi broke off a scheduled interview with NBC News and declined any other media interviews.
+His comments Friday were the first since then.

 He told AP in a separate statement Friday, "It is clear from his recent videos and his recent interviews that my friend Dr. Corsi has been under a tremendous amount of pressure and it is beginning to affect him profoundly.
 He has stated publicly that he is being asked over and over to say things he simply does not believe occurred."